 The private lender has charged me interest only on a mortgage loan. part of the loan was repayed in Sept 2018 and the balance principal was only supposed to be $7k.
 The lender and lawyer has been going back and forth with the amount that I owe - from 32k to 9k then to 14k and now I am ready to...
 Read more »

 You can check the registration status of your lender through NMLS (the Nationwide Multistate Licensing System / Nationwide Mortgage Licensing System and Registry).
 They maintain a consumer oriented website, here:

 If the notary is applying for the loan, he cannot notarize his own signature.
 Almost all settlement agents are notaries.
 And, notaries can of course be a witness.
 That’s pretty much what a notary is: a witness to the authenticity of a signature.
 Maryland Law does require deeds and deeds of trust...Read more »

 I cannot determine whether your inquiry is from Virginia or Maryland, but, in Maryland, there is a specific rule requiring the filing of a paid & satisfied line when judgment is paid.
-I haven't researched it in quite a while, but there may be available awards including attorneys fees for failure to...Read more »
+I haven't researched it in quite a while, but there may be available awards including attorneys fees for...Read more »